nikitavoloboev/data/networking/tcp.md

 - [FreePort](https://github.com/phayes/freeport) - Get a free open TCP port that is ready to use.
 - [wait-for-it](https://github.com/vishnubob/wait-for-it) - Pure bash script to test and wait on the availability of a TCP host and port.
 - [TCPProbe](https://github.com/mehrdadrad/tcpprobe) - TCP tool for network performance and path monitoring, including socket statistics.
+- [BerthaD](https://github.com/bertha/berthad) - Simple, fast, no-nonsense TCP server to store blobs of data by its SHA256 hash.